Information for patients

 We run a volunteer driver service to help patients access our hospital services in a more convenient way.

-We offer a flexible service to suit your needs.
 If you need help getting to and from your hospital appointment, then we are here to help.
 You simply need to call the number below to book one of our volunteer drivers.

-If you want to book a driver please contact our service desk on 01429 522550.
+If you would like to see if you can book a driver, please contact our service desk on 01429 522550 who will try to help you.

-If you are unable to attend the date of your clinic appointment or investigations, you must inform the Rapid Diagnostic Service Cancer Care Coordinator as soon as possible.
-This is to make sure that future hospital appointments can be appropriately arranged.
+If you are unable to attend the date of your appointment or investigations, you must inform the team as soon as possible on the number in the contact details section of this leaflet.

-We will do our best to make sure that you are seen as soon as possible on an alternative date and time.
+We will do our best to make sure you are seen as soon as possible on an alternative date and time.

 Contact numbers